A Day Trip to Bonifacio Corsica

 After a complete circumnavigation of the old town and hiking around the top of the cliffs, we head back down to the harbor in search of a well-deserved good French meal with a sea view.

-After lunch we shop for a few souvenirs.
+After lunch, we shop for a few souvenirs.
 Then, it’s time to make our way back to the ferry for the short ride back to Sardinia and the long drive back to the hotel.

 And as we sail away, we enjoy our last sweeping views of this fortified town on a cliff.
+It was a short stay in Bonifacio but well worth it!

 Tomorrow, back to the business at hand…seeing the actual island of Sardinia!